 - 1 red bell pepper, sliced into strips

 - 15 oz crushed pineapple packed in juice not syrup

 - 2 Tbps rice vinegar or apple cider vinegar

 - 1 Tbsp sweetener of your choice (sucanat, maple syrup, agave)

 - 1 Tbsp cornstarch or arrowroot powder

 - 1/2 cup scallions, thinly sliced

-- Drain pineapple, reserving the juice.
-In a medium sized bowl, combine pineapple juice, vinegar, water, sweetener, cornstarch, and ground ginger and whisk well.
+In a medium sized bowl, combine crushed pineapple, vinegar, water, sweetener, cornstarch, and ground ginger and whisk well.
 Set to the side.

-- Quickly re-stir the sauce, then add to pan, along with the pineapple chunks.
+Quickly re-stir the sauce, then add to pan.
 Heat until sauce thickens, about 2 minutes.